-Many houses in Nachlaot were or being renovated.
+Many houses in Nachlaot were or are being renovated.
 In many cases, if the second floor is made of stone is a sign of a renovation.

-This synagogue has beautiful doors, but unfortunately, we were not able to visit it.
-Since it was washed after morning prayer.
+This synagogue has beautiful doors, but unfortunately, we could not visit it since it was washed after morning prayer.

-And if you see a house at Nachlaot second floor cover with metal sheets, it means it was not yet renovated.
+And if you see a house on Nachlaot second floor covered with metal sheets, it means it was not yet renovated.

 Some houses are colorful:

-In some of the streets, you will see a stone construction in the middle of the pavement.
+In some streets, you will see a stone construction in the middle of the pavement.
 It is also a little higher than the pavement level.
 These used to be water pipes and water cisterns that were closed as the city underwent modernization.

 Ohel Moshe Neighbourhood

-Ohel Moshe Neighbourhood is part of Nachlaot, and it is famous for several things.
-First of all, Yitzhak Navon, the former Israeli president, grew up in Ohel Moshe.
+Ohel Moshe Neighbourhood is part of Nachlaot, famous for several things.
+First, Yitzhak Navon, the former Israeli president, grew up in Ohel Moshe.
 The neighborhood served as the inspiration for his play Bustan Sephardi, one of the most popular musicals.
 Secondly, the Banai family, a well-known family of actors and singers, lived in Nachlaot.

 Unfortunately, we could not visit it either.

 In many neighborhoods of Haredi Jews, you can see signs like the one on the left building, asking not to pass through the neighborhood if you are not modestly attired.

 We walked through such a small neighborhood.
 And as expected, it was a poor one with no signs of modernization.